2005 UK Open

 The 2005 Budweiser UK Open was the third year of the darts tournament organised by the Professional Darts Corporation.
-170 players took part in the competition, which was held at the Reebok Stadium, Bolton, between 10–12 June 2005.
+170 players took part in the competition, which was held at the Reebok Stadium, Bolton, between 10 and 12 June 2005.

 Phil Taylor eventually took the trophy with a 13–7 final victory over Mark Walsh.

 The tournament also featured Phil Taylor's third televised nine-dart finish in his semi-final victory over defending champion Roland Scholten.